-Skin changes can occur at the site of piercings.
-These changes are not always a cause for concern.
-For example, piercing bumps are harmless and may go away over time.
-However, keloid scars can continue to get bigger.
+Skin changes can occur at the site of piercings but are not always a cause for concern.
+For example,

 In this article, we explain what piercing bumps and keloids are and how to tell the difference between the two.
 We also discuss the treatment options for both, as well as the other conditions that may cause skin issues after getting a piercing.